Azure/acr/docs/teleport/README.md

+> [!WARNING]
+> This page is no longer being maintained and will be archived by Tuesday, November 11, 2023.
+Please visit [aka.ms/acr/artifact-streaming](https://aka.ms/acr/artifact-streaming).

 # Project Teleport Overview (Private Preview)

 Instancing a custom environment within seconds is one of the many wonders of running containers.
 Having to wait for the image and its layers to download & decompress the first time is the current price of admission.